Plan to publish and flourish

 Who is this training for?

-Anyone from any institution and research field who is new to research and feels unsure about where or how to start planning and preparing research papers for publication.
+Anyone from any institution and research field who is new to research and feels unsure about where or how to start planning and preparing research papers for a strong publication track record.
 This includes Honours students and other undergraduates with a keen interest in a career involving research, higher degree research students (e.g., Masters and PhD students), postdoctoral researchers, and healthcare or other professionals who are new to research.

 What you need at the training